knative/docs/serving/README.md

 The Knative Serving project provides middleware primitives that enable:

 * Rapid deployment of serverless containers
-* Automatic scale up and down to zero
+* Automatic scaling up and down to zero
 * Routing and network programming for Istio components
-* Point in time snapshots of deployed code and configurations
+* Point-in-time snapshots of deployed code and configurations

 ## Serving resources

-Knative Serving defines a set of principled objects as Kubernetes Custom Resource Definitions (CRDs).
+Knative Serving defines a set of objects as Kubernetes Custom Resource Definitions (CRDs).
 These objects are used to define and control how your serverless workload behaves on the cluster: